 Videos of our panel discussions and expert speakers are available in the Wilde Lake Interfaith Library on Sunday mornings.
 We are now able to offer online versions of these presentations.

-The following is a list of speakers who made presentations to our parish community on topics that enable the conversations with loved ones, teach the specifics of documentation required to fulfill those wishes as well as protect our families, and the celebrations that support our families after death.
+The following are videos of speakers who made presentations to our parish community.
+Topics include enabling conversations with loved ones, documentation required to fulfill those wishes as well as protect our families, and celebrations that support our families after death.

 Important End-of-Life Documents